sboesebeck/morphium/README.md

 ## 🚀 What’s New in v6.2

-### PoppyDB – Lightweight MongoDB Replacement for Testing
+### PoppyDB – Lightweight MongoDB-Compatible Server
 Morphium 6.2 extracts the server into its own module `de.caluga:poppydb` and renames it from MorphiumServer to **PoppyDB**.

 **Why the split?** The server brought in dependencies (Netty, etc.) that most Morphium users don't need — if you're just using the core library to talk to MongoDB, you don't want the extra baggage.
-Now `de.caluga:morphium` stays lean, and if you want a lightweight MongoDB replacement for your tests, just add PoppyDB as a test dependency:
+Now `de.caluga:morphium` stays lean, and you only pull in PoppyDB when you actually need it.

+PoppyDB is not just for testing — it's a fully functional MongoDB-compatible server that's particularly useful as a **messaging backend**.
+Morphium's built-in messaging system works out of the box with PoppyDB, giving you a lightweight, zero-infrastructure messaging solution without requiring a full MongoDB deployment.

+For **testing**, add it as a test dependency:
 ```xml
 <dependency>
     <groupId>de.caluga</groupId>